DarkCaster/TinySox/README.md

 - Cmake (v3.1 and up)
 - libudns library development files (v0.4 and up)

-After building project by running `cmake && make`, tinysox binary will be saved to $PWD/BUILD directory (by default).
-Run tinysox without any parameters for usage info, currently it can be only configured via command line parameters (there is no config file support).
+After building project by running `cmake && make`, tinysox binary will be saved to [project root]/Build directory (by default).
+Run tinysox binary without any parameters for usage info, currently it can only be configured via command line parameters (there is no config file support).

 ## Currently implemented features